GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 <span class="strong">**GCStudio Programmer Setup:**</span>

-Open GCStudio and set the Programmers to use as show below
+Open GCStudio and set the Programmers to use, as shown below.

-Select and Drag the Avrdude (USBtinyISP) programmer to the top of the list.
+Select and drag the Avrdude (USBtinyISP) programmer to the top of the list.

 <div class="informalfigure">